Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 When the original document is not written in English, Finnish or Swedish, you always need to attach a copy of an official translation of the document as well.

-Prior Finnish language skills are not required when applying to Xamk degree programmes.
+Prior Finnish language skills are not required when applying to any of the degree programmes at Xamk.

 No, it is not necessary.
 It is enough to upload the document copies to your application form.
 If you are admitted to study, you may be required to present the original documents at the beginning of your studies.